-- B.10 The Director of Finance is responsible for providing appropriate financial information to enable budgets to be monitored effectively.
-He or she must monitor and control expenditure against budget allocations and report to the Cabinet on the overall position on a regular basis. - B.11 It is the responsibility of members of Corporate Leadership Team to control income and expenditure within their area and to monitor performance, taking account of financial information provided by the Director of Finance.
+- B.10 The Corporate Director Finance and Resources is responsible for providing appropriate financial information to enable budgets to be monitored effectively.
+He or she must monitor and control expenditure against budget allocations and report to the Cabinet on the overall position on a regular basis. - B.11 It is the responsibility of members of Corporate Leadership Team to control income and expenditure within their area and to monitor performance, taking account of financial information provided by the Corporate Director Finance and Resources.
 They should report on variances within their own areas.
-They should also take any action necessary to avoid exceeding their budget allocation and alert the Director of Finance to any problems.
+They should also take any action necessary to avoid exceeding their budget allocation and alert the Corporate Director Finance and Resources to any problems.